zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 # Transaction Overview

+On this page we overview different pieces of data that are involved in a transaction, and the invariant conditions on that data that the transactions maintain.

 As mentioned in [Overview](overview), ZeroPool encodes all possible actions a user may want to perform on the pool with a single transaction type.
 A ZeroPool transaction consumes one account (associated with user's spending key $\sigma$)